Hawaii-State-Judiciary/caseload_forecasting/Raw Data/Readme.md

 # Raw Data for Forecasting

 This folder contains raw data for forecasting.
-The dataset includes predictors and court data.
+The dataset includes socio-economic and court data.